Summary

 Business Value

-OkTY now has the necessary time for users to warm up to this new relationship, alongside an "invested" reason for users to enable the bank account side of their app.
+OkTY now has the necessary time for users to warm up to this new relationship, alongside a strong reason to set up the bank account side of their app.

 Making Data Trades, feel natural.

-Introducing a new behaviour can be quite challenging.
+Introducing a new behaviour can be quite challenging, and this had two major considerations.

-— Exisiting behaviours can mislead users, both in what's taking place & what's expected, and often brings over feelings from those other experiences (good and bad).
+— Exisiting behaviours can mislead users, both in what's taking place & what's expected, and often brings over feelings from those other experiences (good & bad).

 — New behaviours, require a lot learning both gesturally and cognitively.
-An already fairly loaded user space for OkTY.
+This is an already low resource for potential users.

 Needless to say the solution had to be a designed balance of the two.